Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 - Final Thoughts

 There's always a particular morning when the light hits the petals just right along the central pond at Inokashira Park, and everything looks like the inside of a strawberry cream cake.
-Cherry blossom season in Tokyo happens fast.
+The cherry blossom season in Tokyo happens fast.

 Wide shot of cherry blossoms over Inokashira Park's central pond